algorithmicprogrammer/texas-gerrymandering-hb4/README.md

 ```
 ## Acknowledgements
-For academic citations, view the references folder.
-For software attributions and collaborator aknowledgements, view the acknowledgements folder.
+For citations, software attributions, and collaborator aknowledgements, view the acknowledgements folder.